A Guide to Data Pipelines (And How to Design One From Scratch)

 Step 5: Set up storage for the output of the pipeline

-Once the data has been processed, we must determine the final storage destination for our data to serve various business use cases.
-At this step, we ask questions such as:
+Once the data gets processed, we must determine the final storage destination for our data to serve various business use cases.
+Ask questions including:

 • Are we going to be using big data stores like data warehouses or data lakes?